 There are fewer and fewer suitable roosting places for bats these days, as barns get converted and towns spread out.
-If you think there are bats in your area why not do your bit for conservation and invite them to stay in your garden by making your own bat box?
+If you think there are bats in your area why not do your bit for conservation and invite them to stay in your garden by making a bat house for them.
+It's relatively easy to make your own bat box?

 A bat box is made in a similar way to a birdbox, but instead of having a hole in the front, bats prefer to enter through a slot in the bottom of the box.

-Rough-sawn wood is the best material to use for your bat box – the rough finish enables the bat to cling onto it.
-Make sure the wood is untreated – some treatment chemicals can be harmful to bats.
+- Rough-sawn wood is the best material to use for your bat box - the rough finish enables the bat to cling onto it

 If you don't have enough spare pieces of rough, untreated wood lying around, you can buy a plank roughly 1200mm long, 200mm wide and 20mm thick.
 This will be enough to make all the sides.